aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/python-interface.md

 ## Loading a node

-Most AiiDA objects are represented by nodes, identified in the database by its PK number (an integer).
+Most AiiDA objects are represented by nodes, identified in the database by their PK number (an integer).
 You can access a node using the following command in the shell:

 ```python